jonakeys/battleship/README.md

 -- GOAL --
 Two players battle to rule the open sea.
 The goal is to destroy all of the enemy's ships.
 The first one who does so, wins the game.
-A ship is destroyed when all coordinates of it are revealed.
+A ship is destroyed when all it's coordinates are revealed.

 -- START --
-The game starts with each player getting to place their ships onto the playing field.
+The game starts with each player placing their ships onto the playing field.
 Each player has 10 ships:
 1 Battleship  	  (4 4 4 4)
 2 Cruisers    	  (3 3 3) (3 3 3)